Kitware/ParaView/Web/Documentation/guides/apache_setup/README.md

     }

 * *loggingConfigurations* - This is the path to the JSON file containing the Python logging configuration.
-* *connectionReaper.reapInterval* - This is the interval at which the connection reaper is run at in seconds.
+* *connectionReaper.reapInterval* - This is the interval, in seconds, at which the connection reaper is run.
 * *connectionReaper.connectionTimeout* - This is the length of time a connection can remain inactive before the connection will be cleaned up.
 * *sessionMappingFile* - This is the session mapping file produced by the session manager.
-It maps session IDs to connection endpoints, the proxy uses this to know where to route sessions.
-See Session manager configuration for details
+It maps session IDs to connection endpoints.
+    The proxy uses this to know where to route sessions.
+See the Session manager configuration for details.

-Place the proxy.json configuration file in the home directory of the user used to run apache, usally /var/www
+Place the proxy.json configuration file in the home directory of the user utilized to run apache, which is usually /var/www

 #### Virtual host configuring ####